Epidemic spreading on complex networks as front propagation into an unstable state: Pushed fronts: faster invasion speeds due to nonlinearities

 \subsection{The local dynamics}

-To push forward modified arrival times estimates as done in Section~\ref{sec:cascade} we need an estimate for the local dynamics of (\ref{eq:pushed}) at a fixed city in the absence of diffusion.
-In this section, we obtain a crude estimate for these dynamics in the limit as $\rho\to\infty$.
+To obtain modified arrival times estimates using the approach presented in Section~\ref{sec:cascade} we need an estimate for the local dynamics of (\ref{eq:pushed}) at a fixed city in the absence of diffusion.
+In this section, we obtain an approximation for these dynamics in the limit as $\rho\to\infty$.
+This corresponds to a regime where infections via group interactions dominates those stemming from pairwise interactions.

 Consider the local dynamics of (\ref{eq:pushed}),